 - Literature, Writing, and Composition

 I am fortunate to work as an instructor.
-The material always sends me on unexpected adventures toward deeper understanding, and my students continue to teach me about learning and our world.
+The material always sends me on unexpected adventures toward deeper understanding, and students continue to teach me about learning and our world.

 Born and raised in Arvada, Colorado, I now hold a BFA in Theatre and a BA in English from Stephens College, a 1025-hour CMT from the Rocky Mountain Institute of Healing Arts, and a literature-extensive MFA in Creative Writing from the University of Alaska-Fairbanks.
-Additionally, numerous national and international literary journals have graciously supported my poetry and other works, and The Poetry Foundation selected me as a 2011 finalist for a Ruth Lilly Fellowship.
+Additionally, numerous national and international literary journals have supported my poetry and other works, and The Poetry Foundation selected me as a 2011 finalist for a Ruth Lilly Fellowship.